dkovacs24/ReviOS_faq/docs/related.md

 ### Why are there two ISOs files for each ReviOS version?

 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS.
-Read more at [How can I update to the newest version of ReviOS?](#how-can-i-upgrade-to-the-newest-build-of-revios) section.
+Read more at [How can I upgrade to the newest build of ReviOS?](#how-can-i-upgrade-to-the-newest-build-of-revios) section.

 ---